tock/book/src/development/component.md

 1. **Define the static memory required for all objects used.**

    All objects in the kernel are statically allocated, so we need to statically allocate memory for the objects to live in.
-Now, the size of those objects depends on the specific board the kernel is being compiled for.
-Therefore, we must use a macro so that all of the types are known in advance to enable the kernel to compile successfully.
+Due to [constraints](https://github.com/tock/tock/blob/b41ecd33a361d90820df1e290086d1b22e192e54/kernel/src/utilities/static_init.rs#L56-L80) on the macros
+   Tock provides for statically allocating memory, we must contain all calls to allocate this memory within another macro.

    Create a file in `boards/components/src` to hold the component.